 Fast Bluetooth connection with extensive profile transfer [1][14] .COM models use Leica ABC instead of Applied Ballistics directly on the device [17]

-Leica ProTrack (LPT™) for GPS navigation to the target (only Pro models) [1][14] Elite upgrade only available for Pro models, not for .COM or SE [17]
+Leica ProTrack (LPT™) for GPS navigation to the target (Pro models only) [1][14] Elite upgrade available only for Pro models, not for .COM or SE [17]

 Remote control and HUD for real-time monitoring [14] Some users report Bluetooth stability issues and profile loss [14][15]